Calculators

 Notes to supplier ...

-See previous discussion on MIL-A-8625 for more information.
+See previous discussion on MIL-PRF-8625 for more information.
 See acid-base titrations for analysis instructions for both sulfuric acid and dissolved aluminum in anodizing baths.
 See iodometric titrations for analysis methods to determine concentration of sodium or potassium dichromate in seal baths.

 Bath Testing

-no specific bath parameters or tests
+No specific bath parameters or tests

 mentioned in specification